YJHJACK/CS3892_Project/README.md

 ## Project Overview

-The core autonomous driving pipeline is located in the `example_project` file and includes the following modules:
+The core autonomous driving pipeline is located in the `src/example_project.jl` file and includes the following modules:

 ### Path Planning